RuntimeRascal/lingualizer/README.md

     "lingualizer":
     {
         "defaultLocale": "en-US",
-        "defaultTranslationFileName": "%project%",
-        "defaulLocalizationDirName": "localization",
+        "defaultTranslationFileName": "%project%", /*project means look up the project directory name and use that*/ "defaulLocalizationDirName": "localization",
         "defaultTranslationFileExt": "json",
-        "cwd": "" /* this will be joined using path.join to the current cwd. its to allow choosing a different directory path */
+        "cwd": "./common", /* runtime cwd, this will be joined using path.join to the current cwd. its to allow choosing a different directory path */
+        "cmdCwd" : "" /*like cwd but the path will be used only in cli. lets have a different stucture while developing then runtime*/
     },
 ```